imankassim/Legendary-Pokemon-Model/README.md

-# Legendary-Pokemon-Model
+# Legendary Pokemon Model

-This model predicts whether your Pokemon of choice is a Legendary Pokemon (which is a rare type - the only of its species) or not.
+This ML model predicts whether your Pokemon of choice is a Legendary Pokemon (which is a rare type - the only of its species) or not.

 Legendary Pokemon include Articuno, Zapdos, Moltres, MewTwo, and more.

-To test the model, follow the on-screen instructions and input the name of your chosen Pokemon to test the model!
+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+### Prerequisites

+Software needed:

+- Python 3 or above

+### Installing

+- Install Python onto your computer
+- Save the model to your computer or pull the repository into your enviroment
+- Run the model using CMD / Terminal > python3 legendary-pokemon-model.py

+You should be able to interact with the model directly through CMD or your Terminal